Bill Waugh

 William Waugh (born 20 January 1973) is a British former field hockey player who competed in the 2000 Summer Olympics.

+Biography

-Waugh played his first international match in New Delhi, India, on 4 February 1995 against Kazakhstan, losing 0-1, and over the course of his career amassed a total of 121 caps for England and 15 caps for Great Britain.
-He also captained England at all levels, with the highlight being his captainship of the England team in the Commonwealth Games in Kuala Lumpur in 1998, where England won a Bronze Medal.
+Waugh was educated at Wellington College, Berkshire, where he played hockey until being signed by Southgate in the Men's England Hockey League.
+He made his international debut in New Delhi, India, on 4 February 1995 against Kazakhstan, losing 0-1, and over the course of his career amassed a total of 121 caps for England and 15 caps for Great Britain.
+He also captained England at all levels, with the highlight being his captainship of the England team in the Commonwealth Games in Kuala Lumpur in 1998, where England won a bronze medal and captain at the 1998 Men's Hockey World Cup.

+At the 2000 Olympic Games in Sydney, he represented Great Britain.

+He left Southgate for Surbiton and while at Surbiton he represented England at the 2002 Commonwealth Games in Manchester.
 Waugh announced his retirement from international hockey in 2002.

+Post-retirement he took up roles in banking with UBS and Credit Suisse before returning to UBS in 2025.

+Bill's son, Sam Waugh, is a professional rugby player who represented Loughborough Students RUFC and subsequently signed for Newcastle Red Bulls.